Jozdien/AI-For-Dummies/Week II/README.md

 To begin with, we import two packages to help us out.

 The first is the pandas library, helpful in easy handling of data.
 The second is the sklearn library, a machine learning library that gives us the algorithms we need.
-Here, we'll be using the decision tree regressor, a basic algorithm that functions on the same principle of trees that was just mentioned.
+Here, we'll be using the decision tree regressor, a basic algorithm that functions on the same principle of trees that we just went through (yeah that's right, you can't just skip to this section and skip the previous stuff).
 ```python
 import pandas as pd
 from sklearn.tree import DecisionTreeRegressor
 ```
 Now what we need is a dataset.
-Luckily, there are many freely available datasets online, and we'll be using one of them here - consisting of data about Melbourne real estate.
+Luckily, there are many freely available datasets online (because who has the time to make one of these of our own), and we'll be using one of them here - consisting of data about Melbourne real estate.
 They're in CSV format, and luckily, the pandas package we imported allows us to easily read it from the file path using the `pd.read_csv()` function.
 Now let's look at the columns we have in the data (some of which are what we'll be using as features in training the model later on).

 ```python
 melbourne_file_path = '../input/melbourne-housing-snapshot/melb_data.csv'